how to study street photography for the price of a yearly netflix subscription

 Given how much classic, analogue photography informs what we think of street photography, what do you think the future of the craft looks like?

-Anne: Street photography is a very broad church: from documenting your neighborhood every day, as Mark Power assigns in the course, to building a relationship with someone on the street, as Carolyn Drake recommends, and photographing streets in areas of conflict, as Peter van Agtmael has done, the definition of street photography is hugely expanded.
+Anne: Street photography is a very broad church: from documenting your neighbourhood every day, as Mark Power assigns in the course, to building a relationship with someone on the street, as Carolyn Drake recommends, and photographing streets in areas of conflict, as Peter van Agtmael has done, the definition of street photography is hugely expanded.
 Really it is about finding out what the street means to you as an artist, and how it becomes part of your practice (or not!)

 What characteristic do you think the world’s most successful street photographers share?